Panel discussion at Museum of Natural Science Berlin

 Lecture at the Dialogue forum 2018: „Operation Biodiversity“

-On the 13th March 2018 representatives of economy, politics and environmental organisations will discuss ideas at the dialogue forum „Operation Biodiversity“ in Berlin.
+On 13th March 2018 representatives of economy, politics and environmental organisations will discuss ideas at the dialogue forum „Operation Biodiversity“ in Berlin.
 Dr. Hans-Dietrich Reckhaus presented Insect Respect's aspired goal to protect insects.
 According to Reckhaus, companies must fundamental rethink their strategies and should take responsibility for the environment and the loss of biodiversity.

 Insect Respect was honored for their ambitious goal – Insect Respect has become a member of Biodiversity Good Company Initiative.
 Furthermore, Dr. Hans-Dietrich Reckhaus presented the joint project „Day of Insects“ as a possibility for environmentalists and business representatives to exchange lots of ideas.
 The project is listed as a good example on the action platform „Operation Biodiversity“.